-And while it’s important to care for your body and your mind once you find out you are pregnant, it’s also important to understand the causes of miscarriage.
+And while it’s important to care for your body and your mind once you find out you are pregnant, it’s also important to understand the causes and signs of miscarriage.
 In the vast majority of cases, a miscarriage is not a result of anything a pregnant mother has or has not done—it’s simply a matter of nature doing its part to make sure you have a healthy pregnancy and baby.

 An early miscarriage is when a pregnancy spontaneously ends during the first trimester, or the first 12 weeks, of pregnancy.
 Approximately 10 to 15 percent of known pregnancies end in miscarriage during this time period.